tomhohenstein/tomhohenstein.github.io/projects/in/index.md

  * Is this the first time we have worked with this faculty member?

 ###Cleaning with OpenRefine
 I ignored/deleted all the data except library coordinator and faculty instructor.
 Next, I moved the spreadsheet into [OpenRefine](http://openrefine.org/) and cleaned it.
 As one might imagine our statistics had small typos, variations in faculty names, and other small undesirable data features.
-However, with [OpenRefine](http://openrefine.org/) I was able to quickly clean our data and transform it into two documents.
+However, with [OpenRefine](http://openrefine.org/) I was able to quickly clean our data and transform it into two csv documents.
 One document for the nodes and one for the edges, or links.

 ###Converting to JSON

-I converted my csvs into JSON as a personal preference.
+I converted my files into JSON as a personal preference.
 D3 does have the ability to [parse csv](https://github.com/mbostock/d3/wiki/CSV) data but I would rather work with JSON.
 I used [convertcsv.com](http://www.convertcsv.com/csv-to-json.htm) to transform my csv to JSON.
 There are other tools that can perform the same task, [convertcsv.com](http://www.convertcsv.com/csv-to-json.htm) just happened to show up higher on my [Google search](https://www.google.com?q=csv%20to%20json).
-Here is an [example of a JSON file](http://bl.ocks.org/mbostock/4062045#miserables.json) from [Mike Bostock's](https://github.com/mbostock) Les Miserable's data visualization.
+Here is an [example of a JSON file](http://bl.ocks.org/mbostock/4062045#miserables.json) from [Mike Bostock's](https://github.com/mbostock) [Les Miserable's data visualization](http://bl.ocks.org/mbostock/4062045#miserables.json).

 ###Using D3

-Mike Bostock's [d3 javascript](http://d3js.org/) library is a really powerful library with more features and capacity than I could ever hope to explain.
+Mike Bostock's [D3 javascript](http://d3js.org/) library is a really powerful library with more features and capacity than I could ever hope to explain.
 But, it also has very good [documentation](https://github.com/mbostock/d3/wiki) and lots of [examples](https://github.com/mbostock/d3/wiki/Gallery).

 The basic procedure for creating a network graph are best explained by sathomas's [series of posts](http://bl.ocks.org/sathomas/11550728) on bl.ock.org.
 Below is some pseudo code to outline the process.